aspose-cells/Aspose.Cells-Doc-md/english/reportingservices/new-features/aspose-cells-for-reporting-services-report-designer/configuring-report-servers-to-store-or-cache-the-report-server-data/_index.md

 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

-The Aspose.Cells for Reporting Services Report Designer saves the current accessed report server URL.
-When you open the Report Server Manager dialog in the Aspose.Cells Report Designer again, the dialog form automatically loads the saved report server information.
+The Aspose.Cells for Reporting Services Report Designer saves the currently accessed report server URL.
+When you open the Report Server Manager dialog in the Aspose.Cells Report Designer, the dialog automatically loads the saved report server information.